Gioant/Mooc.fi-Java-Programming-Part-1/README.md

 ## Where do the answers come from?

-All the assigned exercises come with the suggested answers you are shown after completing the assignment.
+All the exercises come with the suggested answers you are shown after completing the assignment.
+Also, you are given a sample template to work with from the specificed exercises.

 However, you must conform to their specifications of their answer in order to pass the 'test' to successfully complete the exercises.